-G-RAID mini Review
+G-RAID mini full review

 The G-RAID mini looks like a shrunken version of the company’s full-size G-RAID model, right down to the Oxford 924 controller.
 Featuring an aluminum chassis designed to blend in with a Mac Pro or G5 tower, this fast – but pricey – triple-port, portable RAID packs enough power to handle the heftier data-juggling tasks typically reserved for desktop drives.
 With two high-performance 7,200-rpm SATA mechanisms packed into a tiny space, the integrated, slightly noisy fan mounted on the bottom of the chassis is a necessity.